threecolts/ScanzyBarcodeScannerSDKSampleReactNative/README.md

 # ScanzyBarcodeScannerSDKSampleReactNative
-react native sample to use react-native-scanzy-barcode-scanner-plugin
+React Native sample to use react-native-scanzy-barcode-scanner-plugin

 ## Plugins

 The following plugins are included:

 - [react-native-scanzy-barcode-scanner-plugin](https://github.com/ScanzyLLC/react-native-scanzy-barcode-scanner-plugin)
-To learn how to install react-native-scanzy-barcode-scanner-plugin and use the scan feature, check the above link.
+To learn how to install react-native-scanzy-barcode-scanner-plugin and use the scan feature, check out the above link.

 ## Development Setup 💻